mtgjson/mtgjson-website/docs/data-models/card-atomic/index.md

 > ### purchaseUrls
 >
 > Links that navigate to websites where the card can be purchased.
-See the [Purchase Urls](/data-models/purchase-urls/) data model.
+See the [Purchase Urls](/data-models/purchase-urls/) Data Model.
 >
 > - **Type:** `PurchaseUrls`
 > - **Introduced:** `v4.4.0`

 > ### relatedCards
 >
 > The related cards for this card.
-See the [Related Cards](/data-models/related-cards/) data model.
+See the [Related Cards](/data-models/related-cards/) Data Model.
 >
 > - **Type:** `RelatedCards`
 > - **Introduced:** `v5.2.1`

 > ### rulings
 >
 > A list of the official rulings of the card.
-See the [Rulings](/data-models/rulings/) data model.
+See the [Rulings](/data-models/rulings/) Data Model.
 >
 > - **Type:** `Rulings[]`
 > - **Introduced:** `v4.0.0`